 The spacecraft, which can seat up to 7 astronauts, is uncrewed, but an A.T.D. or “anthropomorphic test device” wearing a SpaceX spacesuit has been positioned there, along with its ‘companion’- a super high tech zero-g indicator.

 The SpaceX engineers have named the A.T.D.
 ‘Ripley’ after Sigourney Weaver’s character in the ‘Alien’ movies.
 The device contains sensors that can measure the range of force and acceleration that would be experienced by a person on the trip.

-Moreover, Crew Dragon has been supplied with 400 pounds cargo as well as supplements stimulating the mass of a fuller capsule, which would be taken note of by engineers on the ground in order to understand the spacecraft’s capability of carrying more load.
+Moreover, Crew Dragon has been supplied with 400 pounds of cargo and supplements stimulating the mass of a fuller capsule, which would be taken note of by engineers on the ground to understand the spacecraft’s capability of carrying more load.